-Applicants must enroll in the Low-Income Energy Efficiency (LIEE) program, if eligible, and have applicable LIEE measures installed prior to receiving a solar incentive.
+Applicants must enroll in the Low-Income Energy Efficiency (LIEE) program, if eligible, and have all feasible LIEE measures installed prior to receiving a solar incentive, or be on the waiting list for installation.

 Applicants must include an energy efficiency audit with their incentive application.
 The audit can be performed through LIEE, if applicant is eligible, or under the same requirements for audits in the mainstream CSI program.
 The Program Manager will review the audit along with the application to determine the maximum system size that can receive an incentive through the low-income incentive program.
-The maximum system size that can receive low-income solar incentives should be based on customer usage, adjusted based on an estimate of efficiency gained through either:
+The maximum system size that can receive low-income solar incentives should be based on customer usage, adjusted based on an estimate of energy savings resulting from either: